This blog explores academic integrity frameworks in higher educatio...

 Academic integrity means being honest and fair while studying and writing.
 It is about showing your understanding, not copying another person’s work. (eifl.org)

-Academic integrity is more than just following rules.
-It is about building your reputation, learning independently, and demonstrating your skills confidently.
+Academic integrity is not just about following rules.
+It is about building your reputation, learning independently, and confidently demonstrating your skills.

 Academic integrity helps students build independent research and writing skills that are essential for Postgraduate Programs That Elevate Your Expertise and Skills, where original thinking and ethical scholarship are critical for academic success.